trapexit/mergerfs/README.md

 regular file IO when mmap is unavailable.

-If the issue is that scanning doesn't seem to pick up media then be sure to set `func.getattr=newest` though generally a full scan will pick up all media anyway.
+If the issue is that scanning doesn't seem to pick up media then be sure to set `func.getattr=newest`, though generally, a full scan will pick up all media anyway.